strangedevice/TANGIBLE-PROJECT/README.md

 ```
 [^1]

-This is a link to the LED Blink video that will continuosly loop: [BLINK VIDEO](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/VID_20250220_125439799.mp4)
+This is a link to the LED [BLINK VIDEO](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Videos/VID_20250220_125439799.mp4) that will continuosly loop

 Another LED output program is a fade in which the LED will loop fading on and off: